The Secret History of Home Economics: Reception

 Virginia Postrel, reviewing for The New York Times, notes that Dreilinger views the discipline's evolution "through a contemporary progressive lens" and fails to address whether home economics still makes sense as an academic discipline.
 In The Wall Street Journal, Barbara Spindel calls the book captivating, but concludes, "Ms. Dreilinger charmed me with her account of home ec’s fascinating past.
 She didn’t quite sell me on the need for its future."

-The book is longlisted for the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.
+The book was longlisted for the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.

+In 2024, the ESSE Purse Museum in Little Rock, Arkansas, opened a special exhibition called "The Secret History of Home Economics", inspired by Dreilinger's book, that runs February through May.